dhirenpanchal2002/City-Api-Dashboard-UI/README.md

 Core Framework

-React 19: Utilizes the latest React features for optimal rendering and state management.
+React 19: Utilizes the latest stable React library for optimal rendering and state management.

 TypeScript: Ensures type safety and developer productivity with strict typing for API responses and components.